Steamed Egg Custard

 Table of Contents

 Steamed Egg Custard is an easy-to-eat egg dish perfect for kids, from toddlers to older children.
-This version is quick, uses just a few ingredients, and provides great energy.

 The recipe shared today will show you how to make steamed eggs that are smooth, bouncy, and perfectly seasoned—sure to be a hit with the little ones!
 Ready to get started?